javaee/jms-spec/pages/JMS21.md

 * The first JMS 2.1 early draft  is now out, containing a new chapter on flexible JMS message-driven beans.
 You can download it [here](https://jcp.org/aboutJava/communityprocess/edr/jsr368/index.html).
 * The corresponding JMS 2.1 draft Javadocs can be viewed online [here](https://jms-spec.java.net/2.1-SNAPSHOT/apidocs/).
 * JMS spec lead Nigel Deakin gave a presentation at JavaOne "What's coming in JMS 2.1".
-[Download the slides](/jms-spec/downloads/JMS%202.1/CON3942_WhatsNewInJMS21.pdf).[Watch the video](https://youtu.be/6exFuFJhfcA?t=27336).
+[Download the slides](/jms-spec/downloads/JMS%202.1/CON3942_WhatsNewInJMS21.pdf).
+[Watch the video](https://youtu.be/6exFuFJhfcA?t=27336).
 * We've started to hold online meetings.
 See [Meetings](/jms-spec/pages/JMS21Meetings)
 * Early Draft 1 contained a proposal for "flexible JMS MDBs".
 We're continuing to improve this proposal: the latest thinking is summarised on [this page](/jms-spec/pages/JMSListener5) and in [these javadocs](https://jms-spec.java.net/2.1-SNAPSHOT/apidocs/)